rvnk7926/rvnk7926/README.md

 As a resourceful eager learner and goal-oriented personality, I'm also a strong team player, experienced in multinational and cross-functional teams.
 Skilled in Java, AngularJS, C#, Git, Software Development, Applications Engineering, and Leadership.

 Experienced in automated guided vehicle (AGV) development with Kinematics, SLAM, and Path Planning Algorithm Development.
-Had a project Experience in Google data center during student period.
+Also had a project experience in Google data center during student period.

 Strong engineering professional from dual Master's Degree with full scholarship:
 - Major in Software and Information Science in Japan Iwate Prefectural University